 Planning to work in Vietnam and don’t know how to get a work permit?
 Not everyone can obtain a work permit in Vietnam, and if you do, here are the required documents and procedures.

-Issued by the Department of Labor – Invalids and Social Affairs, Vietnam work permit is an official certificate that allows its holder to work in Vietnam legally.
+Issued by the Department of Labor – Invalids and Social Affairs, a Vietnam work permit is an official certificate that allows its holder to work in Vietnam legally.
 However, foreigners can not apply for it directly, they will need the assistance of their employers or a service center in Vietnam.
 Plus, if you are planning to get a temporary residence card or a working visa, then the Vietnam work permit is not a thing to miss.

 To be eligible for applying for a work permit in Vietnam, foreign applicants must meet the following requirements: